MicrosoftDocs/PowerShell-Docs/developer/cmdlet/stopprocesssample01-sample.md

                    }

                    // Make sure that the user really wants to stop a critical
-                   // process that culd possibly stop the computer. bool criticalProcess =
+                   // process that could possibly stop the computer. bool criticalProcess =
                        criticalProcessNames.Contains(processName.ToLower(CultureInfo.CurrentCulture));